5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 		- Add MountEFI
 		- Add ProperTree
 - Reboot
-- Select "Install macOS Ventura" from the BootPicker
+- Select "Install macOS" from the BootPicker
-- Install macOS Ventura on the volume you prepared earlier
+- Install macOS Ventura or newer on the volume you prepared earlier
 - There will be a few reboots during installation.
 Boot from the new "Install macOS" Partition until it's no longer present in the Boot Picker
-- Once the macOS Ventura installation is finished, switch back to an SMBIOS best suited for your Skylake CPU.
+- Once the macOS installation is finished, switch back to an SMBIOS best suited for your Skylake CPU.

 After the installation is completed and the system boots it will run without hardware graphics acceleration if you only have an iGPU or if you GPU is no longer supported by macOS.
 We will address this in Post-Install.

 ## Post-Install
 OpenCore Legacy patcher can re-install components which were removed from macOS, such as Graphics Drivers, Frameworks, etc. This is called "root patching".
 For Wintel systems, we will make use of it to install iGPU and GPU drivers primarily.

-### Installing Intel Skylake Graphics Acceleration Patches (macOS 13)
+### Installing Intel Skylake Graphics Acceleration Patches (macOS 13+)
 Once you reach the set-up assistant (where you select your language, time zone, etc), you will notice that the system feels super sluggish – that's normal because it is running in VESA mode without graphics acceleration, since the friendly guys at Apple removed the Intel HD 2000/3000 drivers from macOS.

 To bring them back, do the following: